qis-unipr/qgm/examples/cqc/pythonLib/testQGMTree/README.md

 ## Getting Started

 In this example we have N nodes forming a binary tree.
-The root of the tree is node0, which can only play the role of the coordinator.
+The root of the tree is named 'node0', which can only play the role of the coordinator.
 Every other node can play both the role of coordinator and producer.

+Only leaf nodes (i.e. nodes without child nodes) can suffer a local violation.
+Each sub-tree maintains its own global sub-status that communicates to the upper parent node only if it exceeds a pre-set threshold.

+When a leaf node suffers a local violation, it communicates it to the parent node, which acquires the status of the other brother node.
+Subsequently, it averages the two states and checks whether the threshold has been exceeded.
+If the threshold has been exceeded, this procedure is repeated in the upper level sub-tree.

 *Note: the current version has been tested with a maximum of 7 nodes.*